avajs/ava/readme.md

 });
 ```

 Hooks can be synchronous or asynchronous, just like tests.
-To make a hook asynchronous return a promise or observable, use an async function, or enable callback mode via `test.cb.before()`, `test.cb.beforeEach()` etc.
+To make a hook asynchronous return a promise or observable, use an async function, or enable callback mode via `test.before.cb()`, `test.beforeEach.cb()` etc.

 ```js
 test.before(async t => {